isomerpages/moe-swisscottagesec/_swiss-experience/Distinctive Programmes/Thoughtful Leadership Programme.md

 <p style="text-align: justify;">The Swiss Student Leadership Programme (SLP) is based on a ‘Character First’ educational principle where good leadership stems from good character; it is about the leader’s impact and influence, not his or her position.
 The SLP has a two-tiered structure comprising a cohort programme and customised programmes for selected student leaders.
 For the cohort programme, the school delivers a student leadership curriculum that develops dispositions for Self-Leadership, Collaborative Leadership and Purpose-driven Leadership.
 For selected student leaders, the customised programmes include mentoring by teacher mentors and pinnacle leadership training programmes such as leadership training camps and external leadership opportunities.</p>

-<p style="text-align: justify;">The Swiss Thoughtful Leadership Programme (TLP) is the school Learning for Life Programme (LLP).
-It consists of three sub-programmes, namely, (i) Glocal Perspectives Programme, (ii) Values-In-Action Programme and (iii) Student Leadership Programme.
-The TLP drives the development of Thoughtful Leadership qualities in students where the taught curriculum across the three sub-programmes (Awareness) culminates in the VIA efforts (Action) of the students.
-The VIA projects serve as platforms for students to exercise their leadership qualities to plan and offer care to the beneficiaries.
-Through the process, students are developed in both competencies and a spirit of youth volunteerism (Advocacy).</p>